Mark Kennedy (footballer, born 1976): Millwall

 Kennedy was born in Clonsilla, Dublin.
-He began his professional career at Millwall, making his senior debut on 24 April 1993 in a 1–0 win over Charlton, when still only 16.
+He began his professional career at Millwall, joining the club from Belvedere F.C. aged 16.
+Kennedy made his senior debut on 24 April 1993 in a 1–0 win over Charlton, while still only 16.
 He developed over his three-year stay at The Old Den, and broke into the Republic of Ireland Under-21 side.
 He particularly gained attention for a powerful run and goal at Highbury that helped eliminate Arsenal from the FA Cup in 1995.

 Liverpool

 Kennedy left to join Liverpool in March 1995 for an initial £1.5 million fee (potentially rising to £2.3 m), making him then the most expensive teenage footballer in British history.

 However, opportunities at Anfield were scarce, and he managed just 18 appearances over three seasons, which also saw him loaned to Queens Park Rangers to gain first team action.
 He found a permanent route to regular football when he moved back to the capital with Wimbledon in 1998, for £1.75 million, but he stayed for just one season with the club, scoring once against Bolton in the League Cup, before returning to the north, this time to Manchester City, for £1.6 million, in 1999.